IdoiaReina/dante_star/README.md

 # dante_star
-Epitech's "dante" from first year
+Epitech's "dante" from first year, made with Léo Couffinhal

 ## Description
 The dante is a labyrinth generator and solver made in C